chas-academy/u06-trello-clone-Braggedtooth/readme.md

 ## The goal of the asignment was to understand and use jquerry

--JQuery UI datepicker
+- JQuery UI datepicker
--JQuery UI draggable och droppable (eller sortable) -JQuery UI dialog
+- JQuery UI draggable och droppable (eller sortable)
+- JQuery UI dialog
--JQuery UI tabs
+- JQuery UI tabs